sourcegraph/handbook/content/departments/technical-success/ce/process/tech-win-process.md

 When a Tech Review is needed, the CE initiates this process by doing the following:

-1. Completes a peer review of the TDD and opportunity with a peer CE.
+1. Completes a peer review of the opportunity with a peer CE.
 2. Records a 5 min loom video (stored [here](https://www.loom.com/team-videos/CE%20Technical%20Reviews)) to give a short verbal overview of the deal, the key risks for the opportunity including tradeoffs and pros or cons where applicable, and articulate specific asks of Product, Engineering, and Support.
-3. Initiates the request in the #tech-deal-reviews channel via the ‘Request TDD Review’ shortcut in Slack and includes a link to the loom video and to the TDD.
+3. Initiates the request in the #tech-reviews channel via the ‘Request TDD Review’ shortcut in Slack and includes a link to the loom video and to technical design artifacts (i.e. the Implementation Discovery Questions, architecture diagrams, etc.).
-4. Documents the results of the Tech Review in the TDD.
+4. Documents the results of the Tech Review in Salesforce under Open Issues & Risks.

-[Product Directors](../../../../team/org_chart.md#product) will review and assign the appropriate Product Managers (or others involved) to review the TDD.
+[Product Directors](../../../../team/org_chart.md#product) will review and assign the appropriate Product Managers (or others involved) to review the video and artifacts.
 This asynchronous review should be completed within 3 business days.

 If there are additional questions, the Product Team member can request a synchronous review.
 That review will be recorded and documented to show the decision-making process and provide additional context.
 CEs are responsible for scheduling the synchronous review and including the appropriate stakeholders.